 Loving yourself is not selfish.
-Authentically loving yourself requires as much humility as the willingness to see yourself the way God sees you, as well as the awareness of what that kind of Godly love represents—and its Source.
+Loving yourself requires as much humility as the reverence in seeing yourself the way God sees you.

-Let me ask you, readers–what about the notion of loving others makes any difference to you?
-Many times we find ourselves loving someone who seems unable to reciprocate for some reason.
-Some people are simply too selfish or too disappointed in themselves to receive anyone else’s love for them.
-In a world where love can seem scarce, obscured, protected, and withdrawn; where love is underrated and confused with infatuation— Jesus’ unconditional love for you is the only reason you exist.
-Therefore, when we are able to receive Jesus’ love, the overwhelming truth of that reality stirs in us the ability to love others through Christ.
-God’s love, the greatest gift of all—engenders radical joy because the one thing we actually need in life, we are given freely; without consequence, loan, or “I owe you.”
+At times we find ourselves loving someone who seems unable to reciprocate.
+Some people are too disappointed in themselves to receive anyone else’s love.
+In a world where love can seem scarce, obscured, and withdrawn, where love is underrated and even, at times, confused with infatuation— Jesus’ unconditional love for you is the only reason you exist.
+Therefore when we receive Jesus’ love, that overwhelming truth stirs in us the ability to love others through Christ.
+God’s love, the greatest gift of all—engenders radical joy because the one thing we are designed to need in life, we are given freely —without consequence, loan, or “I owe you.”
 That is the nature of being in relationship with Jesus Christ.

 For the believer, Jesus is the “living water” from which we will never thirst again.
-Now, that is a metaphor here on Earth–true–but do you understand the meaning behind it?
-Jesus is saying that being in relationship with Him will satisfy you to the point where you will be overflowing–meaning— you will have more than enough to be okay with yourself and give to others.
-Give what?
-Love.
+Now, that is a metaphor here on Earth, true, but do we understand its meaning?
+Jesus is saying that being in relationship with Him will satisfy us to the point where we will be overflowing with love.

 The “food” (or love) in this lifetime is not what goes in our stomaches, but what comes from our hearts: